A healthy recipe from a tasty new book

-This is a wonderful recipe from our new Spring issue.
+This is a wonderful recipe from our Spring 2012 issue.
 Many thanks to Mairlyn for letting us share one of the great recipes from her latest book: Healthy Starts Here!
 I encourage all of you to check out this book, the recipes are simple, healthy and delicious – what more can you ask for?

 Have you ever seen asparagus spears growing in a field?
 They look like rows of little green soldiers standing at attention, ready to do battle.
 Good thing for us that they’re fighting for our good health.
 For fans of raw asparagus, this recipe is just as good using uncooked asparagus.
 And it’s even quicker to make!